glueckpress/stringintelligenz/readme.txt

 > **Your feedback is appreciated!**
 >
 > **Stringintelligenz** is a localization feature plugin.
 It aims to merge its modified translations into German core language packs with WordPress 4.7, thus making **gender-sensitive language a default for WordPress in German**.
-So we highly appreciate your feedback!
+We highly appreciate your feedback!
 >
 > * How do you like the modified translations? _(Bonus points for an educated opinion!)_
 > * Would you like to see any gender-related translations improved?